 The following alert has been issued by the Department of Fire and Emergency Services (DFES)

-A bushfire ADVICE has been issued for people in or near the Spring Creek Caravan Park, near the Purnululu National Park entry, in ORD RIVER in the SHIRE OF HALLS CREEK.
+A bushfire ADVICE has been issued for people in the townsite of SPENCERS BROOK and surrounding areas in the SHIRE OF NORTHAM.

 - There is no threat to lives or homes.

 - There is a lot of smoke in the area.

 - Although there is no immediate danger you need to be aware and keep up to date in case the situation changes.

 - Watch for signs of a bushfire, especially smoke and flames.

 - Close all doors and windows, and turn off evaporative air conditioners but keep water running through the system if possible.

 - Read through your bushfire survival plan.